bisharababish/RushHour/README.md

 ### TheDungeons
 #### A 2D fast-paced platformer where speed, skill, and strategy combine in a race against time.

-#### Game Overview
+### Game Overview:
 #### TheDungeons is a high-octane 2D platformer developed in Unity with C#.
 Players select a character class and starting weapon before diving into challenging levels where they must reach the end as quickly as possible while defeating enemies along the way.
-The game #### features an XP-based progression system that rewards fast-paced combat and skilled gameplay.
+The game features an XP-based progression system that rewards fast-paced combat and skilled gameplay.

 ### Key Features: